thomasthe1st/Snips-Freezerlist/README.md

 `{"FROM": "hello@gmx.com", "PASSWORD": "bo95345b3v", "HOST":
 "mail.gmx.com", "PORT": 587, "TO": "hello@gmx.com"}`

+Don't forget all the quotation marks and the curly brackets at the beginning and at the end!

 With a Google email configuration you have to enable the option called like "allow external apps to send emails".

 ## IV.
 Usage